quixio/quix-streams/docs/windowing.md

 With windows, you can calculate such aggregations as:

 - Total of website visitors for every hour
-- An average speed of a vehicle over the last 10 minutes
+- The average speed of a vehicle over the last 10 minutes
-- Maximum temperature of the sensor for each 30s
+- Maximum temperature of a sensor observed over 30 second ranges

 ## Examples